ON THE ROAD IN PERU

 time spent in Peru turned my conceits about life into questions

 I would otherwise have never asked.
-From dawn until dusk, in
+For example, from dawn until

-the garb of its womenfolk, Peru is a festival of colors and
+dusk, in the garb of its womenfolk, Peru is a festival of colors

-color combinations that makes no sense in our part of the world
+and color combinations that makes no sense in our part of the

-but perfect sense in the context of an ethos that unfolds as
+world but perfect sense in the context of an ethos that unfolds

 the time being.
 Sadly, irreversibly, the color paradigm that